 The best time to come is an hour or two before sunset when the light shines directly into the cave.
 The cave continues back for about 200 feet and is fun to explore with a flashlight.

-These caves are free to visit, easy to access, and definitely worth a stop!
+The Sand Cave is free to visit, easy to access, and definitely worth a stop!

 *Related post: if you’re looking for another underrated spot in Utah, check out our guide, Sanpete County: A Utah Hidden Gem!